curl/everything-curl/sourcecode-contributing.md

 ### What to add

-The best approach to add anything to curl or libcurl is of course to first bring the idea and suggestion to the curl project team members, and then discuss with them on if the idea is feasible for inclusion and then how an implementation is best done - and done in the best possible way to get merged into the source code repository.
-Assuming that is what you want.
+The best approach to add anything to curl or libcurl is, of course, to first bring the idea and suggestion to the curl project team members and then discuss with them if the idea is feasible for inclusion and then how an implementation is best done - and done in the best possible way to get merged into the source code repository, assuming that is what you want.

-The project generally approves of functions that improves the support for the current protocols.
-Especially features that popular clients or browsers have but that curl still lacks.
+The project generally approves of functions that improves the support for the current protocols, especially features that popular clients or browsers have but that curl still lacks.

-Of course you can also add contents to the project that isn't code.
-Like documentation, graphics or web site contents, but the general rule applies equally to that.
+Of course, you can also add contents to the project that isn't code, like documentation, graphics or web site contents, but the general rules apply equally to that.

-If you're fixing a problem you have or a problem that others are reporting, we will be thrilled to receive it and merge it as soon as possible!
+If you're fixing a problem you have or a problem that others are reporting, we will be thrilled to receive your fix and merge it as soon as possible!

 ### What not to add

-There aren't any good rules to say what features you can't add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to reach success faster:
+There aren't any good rules to say what features you can't add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to be successful, faster:

-- Do not write up a huge page first and then send it to the list for discussion.
+- Do not write up a huge patch first and then send it to the list for discussion.
 Always start out by discussing on the list, and send your initial review requests early to get feedback on your design and approach.
 It saves you from wasting time going down a route that might need rewriting in the end anyway!

-- When introducing things in the code you need to follow the style and architecture that already exists.
-When you add code to the ordinary transfer code path, it must for example work asynchronously in a non-blocking manner.
-We will not accept new code that introduces blocking behaviors.
-We already have too many of those that we haven't managed to remove yet.
+- When introducing things in the code, you need to follow the style and architecture that already exists.
+When you add code to the ordinary transfer code path, it must, for example, work asynchronously in a non-blocking manner.
+We will not accept new code that introduces blocking behaviors - we already have too many of those that we haven't managed to remove yet.

-- Quick hacks or dirty solutions that have a high risk of not working on platforms you don't run or architectures you don't know.
+- Quick hacks or dirty solutions that have a high risk of not working on platforms you don't run or on architectures you don't know.
 We don't care if you're in a hurry or that it works for you.
 We do not accept high risk code or code that is hard to read or understand.